Beneficiary & Survivor Benefits

 It is important to understand how HCSP assets are distributed upon your death to avoid an improper beneficiary designation or unforeseen surprises.

-If there is a balance in your HCSP account at the time of your death, the assets are transferred to an HCSP account for another living person(s) to be used for the reimbursement of eligible healthcare expenses incurred after the date of the participant's death.
+If there is a balance in the HCSP account at the time of death, the assets are transferred to an HCSP account for another living person(s) to be used for the reimbursement of eligible healthcare expenses incurred after the date of the participant's death.

 Then . . .

 100% of the account balance is transferred to your spouse.
 Reimbursements to a spouse are tax-free.
 A spouse cannot disclaim their right to the funds as required by MN state statute.